This post has been updated. It was originally published on 2/20/18.

 Now that you’re familiar with a few benchmark apps, start running them regularly.
 If, over time, you notice a significant drop in your smartphone’s performance, you can take steps to remedy this problem.

 First, the best course of action is to clean up the clutter on your device: Get rid of apps you no longer need, delete photos and videos that have back-ups elsewhere, and maintain a healthy amount of spare storage space.
 Then run your benchmarks again to see if you need to take further action.

 To get your smartphone running at its top speed, you may need to give it a deep cleanse: a full factory reset.
-This clears out unneeded apps, plus any built-up junk data.
-Although a reset won't restore your phone to the performance it achieved when it was new—thanks to updates, it now has to deal with a more demanding operating system and apps—it should at least boost it back up to an acceptable level.
+This will clear out unneeded apps and any built-up junk data.
+Although a reset won’t restore your phone to the performance it achieved when it was new—thanks to updates, it now has to deal with a more demanding operating system and apps—starting fresh should at least boost your device back up to an acceptable level.